a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/03.Objects and Composition  -  Exercise/README.txt

 The wheels will be represented by an array of 4 numbers, each number represents the diameter of the wheel in inches.
 The size can only be an odd number.
 Round down any requirements you receive to the nearest odd number.

+04. Heroic Inventory
+In the era of heroes, every hero has his own items which make him unique.
+Create a function which creates a register for the heroes, with their names, level, and items, if they have such.
+The register should accept data in a specified format, and return it presented in a specified format.